junhanamaki/how-to-javascript/README.md

 1. Install [Node.js](https://nodejs.org/) if not installed

-2. Install project dependencies running:
+2. In the root folder of this project, install dependencies running:

         $ npm install